The health, safety and well-being of students and staff remain the highest priority of the department.

 Queensland Health — Asbestos

 asbestos registers for department-owned state schools or ECECs.

 If you have any concerns about asbestos in department-owned facilities or require any further information, please contact the facility school principal or ECEC centre director.

-Parents and Citizens' (P and C) Associations play a vital role in school activities and are required to participate in the department's Asbestos Awareness - annual presentation at locations where the environmental status indicates that ACM is assumed or confirmed.
-The presentation, facilitated by the school principal, assists P and C members to understand their roles and responsibilities in workplaces where there is assumed and/or confirmed ACM.
+P&Cs play a vital role in school activities and are required to participate in the department's asbestos awareness — annual presentation at locations where the environmental status indicates that ACM is assumed or confirmed.
+The presentation, facilitated by the school principal, assists P&C members to understand their roles and responsibilities in workplaces where there is assumed and/or confirmed ACM.

-P and C Associations are required to adhere to departmental policies and procedures for the management of ACM; including the receipt of an authorised Work Area Access Permit (WAAP) to undertake any maintenance, installation, refurbishment and construction related works of any description.
+P&Cs are required to adhere to departmental policies and procedures for the management of ACM; including the receipt of an authorised work area access permit (WAAP) to undertake any maintenance, installation, refurbishment and construction related works of any description.

-For more information about P and C responsibilities or the Asbestos Awareness - annual presentation, contact your school principal.
+For more information about P&C responsibilities or the asbestos awareness — annual presentation, contact your school principal.